Requirements for the PhD

 - Identification of a thesis adviser no later than the beginning of the third year

-- Completion of thesis research and defense
+- Completion of thesis research and satisfactory performance at the thesis defense

 The thesis is expected to be completed within five or six years; continuation in the PhD program beyond the 6th year is possible only upon the approval of the department chair following petition from the thesis adviser.